-A flavorful medium Colombian with notes of dried fruit and rich milk chocolate are accompanied by hints of fresh berries, in this medium bodied coffee- while not having the caffeine!*
+A flavorful medium/dark Colombian with notes of dried fruit and rich milk chocolate are accompanied by hints of fresh berries, in this medium bodied coffee- while not having the caffeine!*

 Description of decaffeinated coffee from Ceremony Coffee: